 This phase of the community engagement process will start in the fall of 2024.
 In this phase, a final proposed design for the new CRC will be presented to the local community for a final round of feedback and revisions.

-The CC is an 88 space facility that includes spaces for infants (10 spots), toddlers (30 spots) and pre-school children (48 spots) up to four years old.
+The child care centre is an 88 space facility that includes spaces for infants (10 spots), toddlers (30 spots) and pre-school children (48 spots) up to four years old.
 The number of child care spaces available has been maximized based on the City-Council approved budget, provincial design requirements and provincial staffing ratio requirements.
 The design is planned to include: